Learning Dirac Spectral Transforms for Topological Signals: Learning Dirac Spectral Transforms

-Intuitively, this transform is parametrized to encode, for each mode, the different degrees of coupling between the node and edge modes, and it relies on the fact that the mass-induced scaling in \eqref{eq:DiracEquationModes} preserves orthogonality.
-It defines a complete orthonormal basis for spinors, which includes the Dirac and Laplacian eigenbases as the limiting regimes.
+Intuitively, this transform is parametrized to encode, for each mode, the different degrees of coupling between the node and edge modes.
+As formulated, the mass-induced scaling symmetrically applies to chiral modes, i.e. the ones associated with eigenvalues with opposite sign, and applying the same mass parameter symmetrically within each chiral pair in \eqref{eq:DiracEquationModes} preserves orthogonality defining a complete orthonormal basis for spinors, which includes the Dirac and Laplacian eigenbases as the limiting regimes.